Home Reviews 3 Best Flea and Tick Treatments for Dogs Compared: Frontline vs. Seresto...

 Unless you've been living under a rock, you've certainly heard of Frontline.
 They are one of the most popular brands of flea and tick treatments and preventatives for both dogs and cats.
 Frontline is highly recommended by pet owners and veterinarians alike, so I knew it needed to be included in this comparison.

 I've used Frontline with our animals in the past.
 It is absolutely effective and works equally well for both fleas and ticks.
-It is specifically formulated to kill fleas, flea eggs and larvae, as well as lice.
+It is specifically formulated to kill fleas, flea eggs, larvae, and lice.
 It also kills all life stages of ticks.

 RECOMMENDED: 5 Best Flea Pills for Dogs To Protect Your Dog From Parasites

-The problem with fleas is that once your pet gets them, it's extremely difficult to completely get rid of them.
+The problem with fleas is that once your pet gets them, it's extremely difficult to get rid of them completely.
 Once Fido has brought the parasites into your home, they begin spreading throughout your house and multiplying at an alarming rate.

-One the advantages to Frontline is that it kills fleas for 30 days.
+One of the advantages of Frontline is that it kills fleas for 30 days.
 Even if they are in your home, they won't be able to feed on your pooch.
 You'll still have to treat your home, as they can live without feeding on a host for many months.

 It's an oily liquid that works its way into your dog's system via his skin.
 This oily liquid also coats your dog's fur and leaves a mess behind.
-The oil is then transferred from his coat to your furniture, bedding and anywhere else Fido takes a nap.
-It also gets on your skin and the skin of anyone else that pats him.
+The oil is then transferred from his coat to your furniture, bedding, and anywhere else, Fido takes a nap.
+It also gets on your skin and the skin of anyone else who pats him.

 You may be thinking, “What's the big deal?
 Just wash your hands.”
-While it's a quick fix, I don't like the idea of this product getting on my skin, my dog's skin or onto my children.
+While it's a quick fix, I don't like the idea of this product getting on my skin, my dog's skin, or my children's.
 The list of warnings that come with Frontline is unbelievable and gives you an indication of just how toxic this flea and tick treatment is.

 Warnings include not letting your dog ingest the product, which baffles me because it's going to leech into his system through his skin anyway.
 You are also supposed to keep this treatment away from children and all other animals.